 Completed Research & Evaluation

-This report, by the Sydney Centre for Aboriginal and Torres Strait Islander Statistics, University of Sydney, provides data for NSW corresponding to the Productivity Commissions’ Overcoming Indigenous Disadvantage Report (2016) for the Commonwealth.
+This report, by the Sydney Centre for Aboriginal and Torres Strait Islander Statistics, provides the most recent data for NSW corresponding to the Productivity Commissions’ Overcoming Indigenous Disadvantage Report (2016) for the Commonwealth.
 The report covers the Council of Australian Governments (COAG) targets and the Headline Indicators for New South Wales, corresponding to Sections 4.1–4.13 of the report.

 2018 marks the tenth anniversary of the Closing the Gap framework, which was established as the main architecture for Commonwealth, State and Territory governments to work together with Aboriginal and Torres Strait Islander peoples to improve outcomes for First Australians.
 The approach underpinning Closing the Gap – focused on measuring and addressing Indigenous disadvantage – has been the subject of increasing criticism from Indigenous communities and leaders for the growing disconnect with contemporary reform agendas in Indigenous policy, as well as shift towards a more strengths based conversation that places Indigenous aspiration and decision making at its centre.
 To this end, the Prime Minister committed to a “refresh” of the Closing the Gap framework in December 2016, with a renewed emphasis on collaborative effort, evaluation and building on what works in each jurisdiction.
 NSW, along with all other states and territories, is working with the Commonwealth to develop a new strengths based approach to the Closing the Gap agenda that is designed in partnership with Aboriginal communities and experts.
 The NSW Government’s commitment to a strengths based approach to policy is reflected in